Table Of Contents

 Working out at the gym is a part of so many peoples' lives.
 The benefits attained through exercise and social interaction bring improvements to both physical and mental health.
-However, as many facilities have closed their doors over the past few months, working out in a gym has not been possible and the fitness industry has completely changed due to covid.
+However, as many facilities have closed their doors over the past few months, working out in a gym has not been possible.
+Many people have shifted to at-home workouts and the fitness industry has completely changed due to COVID.
 So what can we expect of gyms after coronavirus?

 As the current crisis continues (though lessening in some areas), many states are beginning to ease restrictions allowing for gyms and other businesses to reopen to the public.
 Though no national plan exists to instruct gym owners on reopening procedures, some individual states are offering guidance for safely opening facilities, including gyms.

-For those eager to return to gym life and the owners who are ready to welcome back patrons, what will work out gyms look like in this era of phased 3 reopenings and into the future?
+For those eager to return to gym life and the owners who are ready to welcome back patrons, what will gym workouts look like in this era of phased reopenings and into the future?
 The places that have already reopened may give us a clue as to the direction gyms are headed.

 The gym environment has many layers that present multiple challenges to health and safety in a health crisis.
 They are places that are prone to moisture and therefore, germs.
 But also, the crowded nature of work out gym facilities allows for close contact of participants and surfaces continually being touched by numerous persons.
 Considering these factors, gym owners & fitness industry leaders need to implement practices that will address these risks.

 The gym of the future will utilize enhanced cleaning practices.
 This will require employees to regularly disinfect all gym equipment regardless of usage as well as clients taking responsibility to clean the equipment after use.
 High-touch surfaces will also be routinely cleaned.
 Hand sanitizer and disinfectant spray will also be more abundant throughout gym facilities.